SAP-samples/teched2022-AD160/exercises/3_ImportSampleProcess/Acquire-project-store.md

 >The Store offers predefined content for your automation.
 Packages are categorized by catalog which let you choose between Business Content, Learning Content and Automation SDK.

 1. Open [SAP Process Automation - Application Development Workbench Lobby](https://da160-96ork4sc-applicationdevelopment.lcnc.cfapps.eu10.hana.ondemand.com/lobby).
-  Navigate to the store in your SPA Tenant, to find project template.
+  Navigate to the store in your Tenant, to find sample content.

   ![03](./images/001.png)